seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 And do you now put on your best attire?
 And do you now cull out a holiday?
 And do you now strew flowers in his way
-That comes in triumph over Pompey’s blood?
+That comes in triumph over Pompey's blood?
 Be gone!
 Run to your houses, fall upon your knees,
 Pray to the gods to intermit the plague
 That needs must light on this ingratitude.